nathankot/nathankot.github.io/source/_posts/2013-09-14-how-to-use-your-own-version-of-node-on-heroku-for-a-rails-app.markdown

 something more detailed please let me know :)

-You'll need an S3 account, `gem install vulcan`, and fork the [ruby buildpack repo][buildpack]
+You'll need an S3 account, `gem install vulcan`, and fork the [ruby buildpack repo][buildpack].

-Create a bucket on S3 for your binaries **Make sure you use US Standard**
+Create a bucket on S3 for your binaries **Make sure you use US Standard**.

-Find the version of node that you want, `0.10.17` wasn't compiling for me so I resorted to using `0.9.9` You can view a list [here][node-versions]
+Find the version of node that you want, `0.10.17` wasn't compiling for me so I resorted to using `0.9.9` You can view a list [here][node-versions].

-Run `vulcan create vulcan-YOURAPPNAME`, this is the heroku server that will be used to compile your binaries
+Run `vulcan create vulcan-YOURAPPNAME`, this is the heroku server that will be used to compile your binaries.

-Update `lib/language_pack/rubyrb`, look for `NODE_VERSION` and put the appropriate version in
+Update `lib/language_pack/rubyrb`, look for `NODE_VERSION` and put the appropriate version in.

 Update `lib/language_pack/baserb`, look for `VENDOR_URL` and put your S3
-bucket URL in
+bucket URL in.

-Open up `Rakefile`, update your `S3_BUCKET_NAME` to the bucket you just created  Make sure that the line that downloads the node package looks like this:
+Open up `Rakefile`, update your `S3_BUCKET_NAME` to the bucket you just created.
+Make sure that the line that downloads the node package looks like this:

 ``` ruby